 The Walton MBA

 Admission to the Walton College MBA program is highly competitive and selective.
 Enrollment is limited.
-The admissions committee base their decisions on applicant's:
+Members of the admissions committee base their decisions on applicants’:

 - GMAT or GRE score

 Priority Deadline: January 15th (for funding decisions and international applicants)

 Final deadline: April 15th

 The Full-time MBA program is perfect for students eager to gain advanced business and decision-making skills that span across business units.
 This curriculum is supplemented by specialized skillset development in a student’s choice of career tracks, and further enhanced by professional development training, corporate mentorship, business internships, and global experiences, all designed to make you a well-rounded and competitive graduate.View MBA Academics

 During the Full-time MBA program students have many opportunities to gain practical experience and develop skills to help advance their careers.
 Close partnerships with our corporate partners facilitate recruiting and networking opportunities, internships, and careers.
 Students can participate in corporate internships, learn from a corporate mentor, and take advantage of all the dedicated Walton College Career Center has to offer.